-We can increase certain limits if user feedback suggests they are too restrictive.
+We can increase certain limits if feedback suggests they are too restrictive.

 Basins